tomzjwang/Post-Pandemic_Aviation_Trends/README.md

 3. Comparing month flight rates to 2019

 # Monthly Flight
+Overview:
-The following visualization is derived from the original dataset and includes the number of monthly flights from 2019 to May 2022.
-The cleaned dataset can be found [here](https://github.com/user-attachments/files/17356533/monthlyflights.csv).
+The following visualization is derived from the original dataset and includes the number of monthly flights from 2019 to May 2022 across European countries.
+The cleaned dataset, which includes variables such as Year, Month, and Total Flights, can be found [here](https://github.com/user-attachments/files/17356533/monthlyflights.csv).

 ![Monthly Flight](https://github.com/user-attachments/assets/0a7d265d-f62e-4e72-9668-4518ab48b2ea)

+Insights & Findings:
+Abnormal declines occured starting from Feb 2020

 ![Q-Q Plot](https://github.com/user-attachments/assets/a5471a2a-a32d-4ffa-aad3-515f8c88f668)